-The concept is simple: The RSN is a list of research faculty who have undergone two Penn State–provided training courses designed to increase the understanding of issues facing LGBTQ+ people and are committed to maintaining a welcoming and inclusive research group:
+The concept is simple: The RSN is a list of faculty and leaders who have undergone two Penn State–provided training courses designed to increase the understanding of issues facing LGBTQ+ people and are committed to maintaining a welcoming and inclusive research group:

 The RSN list can be used to help students, postdoctoral scholars, and research staff identify a group where they can bring their whole self to the research environment; however, there is no requirement to be ‘out’.
 Trainees can find additional details about research-active faculty and how to apply for research opportunities on departmental websites or through the programs listed below.

 Please note: In all of these programs, consideration for admission does not involve being part of the LGBTQ+ community.
-You are under no obligation to disclose your status.
+You are under no obligation to disclose your status and allies are welcome.

 Undergraduate Research Opportunities in the Sciences

 While a commitment to maintain an inclusive environment has been made by RSN members, there is no guarantee that disputes and bias events will not happen.
 However, through the training that RSN faculty members receive, they should have a deeper understanding of bias incidents that might occur and be in a good position to mediate a solution.
 RSN membership does not absolve research group members of their mandated reporter obligations.
 The RSN Resources page contains information on Penn State anti-discrimination policies, in addition to resources to report wrongdoing and information on the Eberly College of Science ombuds program where you can seek independent informal advice.